-Berkeley High School’s Fall Information Night for incoming 9th grade families (2014-15) is scheduled for Wednesday, November 13th, 2013 in the Berkeley Community Theater located on the BHS campus.
+1. Berkeley High School’s Fall Information Night for incoming 9th grade families (2015-16) is Wednesday, November 12, 2014, 7:00-8:00 in the Berkeley Community Theater located on the BHS campus.
 The event will start promptly at 7:00 p.m.
 While we welcome everyone, the evening will be of particular interest to those who are new to the Berkeley Unified School District.
 This event is an introduction to the school and in the past has featured a panel of current students, one of the College Advisors, and a Q and A with the Principal.

-BHS Winter 9th Grade Information Night will be held in the Community Theater (located on the northside of BHS Campus): Wednesday, February 12th 2014 from 7-9pm.
-This is not a repeat of the Fall Information Night.
-During Information Night, representatives from departments and our learning communities will make presentations and be available to answer questions.
+ALL incoming families should plan on attending the Berkeley High Winter Information Night 2015 on Wednesday, February 11, 2015 from 7:00-9:00 p.m. in the Community Theater on the Berkeley High School campus.
+During the Winter Information Night, representatives from departments and learning communities will make presentations and be available to answer questions.
 The evening will start promptly and parking can be challenging.
 Please plan accordingly.

 Winter Information Night is an important step in learning about Berkeley High’s many elective choices and learning community options so students can make an informed decision about Berkeley High School.
-All incoming students should plan on attending the Winter Information Night on Wednesday, February 12, 2014.
+All incoming students should plan on attending.
 Please note, all students must be accompanied by an adult.
 Spanish translation will be available.
 There will be no make-up for this event.
-Course Catalogues and Choices Brochures for the 2014-2015 school year will be provided on this night.
+Course Catalogs and Choices Brochures for the 2015-2016 school year will be provided on this night.

+There will be parent informational meetings at the middle schools.
 These meetings will be conducted by BHS administrators and are for parents from BUSD middle schools only.
-During the school days following the parent meeting, BHS counselors will go to the Middle Schools to gather course and learning community requests from students.
+There will be a simultaneous Spanish language session with the same information.
+During the school days following the parent meeting, BHS counselors will go to the BUSD Middle Schools to gather course and learning community requests from students.
 Berkeley High will mail home the student selections for a final parental review before the student choices are entered in the lottery.

-a) Pre-Admission: From January 16th, 2013 through February 18th, 2014, families must log on at https://berkeley.enrollments.us/StudentAdmissions201415.aspx to begin the admission process in the District.
+1. Pre-Admission: From January 20, 2015 through February 13, 2015.
+Families must log on at http://berkeley.enrollments.us/StudentAdmissions.aspx to begin the admission process in the District.
 If you do not have web access or have questions, you may use a computer on the BHS campus at the Parent Resource Center.
 Go to Berkeley High School, check in as a visitor at the front desk, and they will direct you to the Parent Resource Center to enter your information.
 Pre-Admission is required for admission.

 One Utility Bill (from the following list): PG&E, phone (non-cellular), EBMUD, garbage, internet or cable (must provide entire bill).